kishore-devaraj/encrypted-qr-generator/README.md

-# Jarod
+# Encrypted QR Code Generator

-Create random profiles and make QR codes for them.
+Create random profiles and make Encrypted QR codes for them.

 Available offline as a Progressive Web App.
 Just add the app to your Home Screen.